CLeon-Edmonds/OPM_GUI/README.md

      - BIDS Root Directory
      - Derivative Directory
      - BIDS Entities: subject, session, task, run, suffix.
-     - Path to MRI (if left blank it will use same path as above)
+     - Path to MRI (if left vlank it will use same path as above)
-     - Path to Fiducials (if left blank it will use the same path as above)

 ### 2. Inside MSR Registration
 - The Inside MSR scan will be displayed.